Jordan F. Thorne

 Her drive perhaps comes from a lifetime of competitive athletics.
 Growing up in Prince George she was active in golf, volleyball, tennis, a long list of sports and activities.
 Today, a lot of those continue (she nailed the women’s Closest To The Pin shot at the 2019 Commonwealth Cup charity golf tournament), and she has added in going on adventures with her golden retriever Kinley, especially places like Forests For The World.

-She values a well rounded life, though, with her artistic side being exercised as a director on the board of the Two Rivers Gallery.
+She values a well-rounded life, though, with her artistic side being exercised as a director on the board of the Two Rivers Gallery (she serves on the gallery’s Finance Committee).
+She is also on the board of the Prince George Community Foundation.

 In winter, she and her husband like to get some sun in Mexico but they also enjoy all the activities the snow has to offer back home in Prince George.